Non-periodic Fourier propagation algorithms for partial differential equations: Introduction

-In the many textbooks and other literature that exist on boundary value problems, PDEs are also frequently treated using a discretized finite difference representation of the differential operator \citep{Langtangen2017}.
-This method can lead to convergence and stability problems since the highest-order differential terms have large eigenvalues, requiring small time steps \citep{tadmor2012review,Douglas1961-ua}.
-For example, the second-order differential operator, the Laplacian ($\nabla^{2}$), consists of eigenvalues that grow quadratically, while the fourth-order differential operator, biharmonic ($\nabla^{4}$), has eigenvalues that grow quartically.
-The error becomes quadratically smaller with the space-step for parabolic PDEs, with worse behavior for higher derivatives.
-Therefore, to ensure accuracy, it is necessary to use adequate spatial resolution (finer grids) to capture the behavior of the solution, especially for higher-order derivatives.
-Additionally, the time step must be kept very small to maintain stability.
+To make a brief comparison of methods for boundary value problems in physics, PDEs are often treated using a discretized finite difference representation of the differential operator \citep{Langtangen2017}.
+This method can have convergence and stability problems since the highest-order differential terms have large eigenvalues, which require small time steps \citep{tadmor2012review,Douglas1961-ua}.
+Generally, as we show in the Appendix, this method is rather inaccurate and slow.
+The second-order differential operator, the Laplacian ($\nabla^{2}$), consists of eigenvalues that grow quadratically, while the fourth-order differential operator, the biharmonic ($\nabla^{4}$), has eigenvalues that grow as a quartic.
+To ensure accuracy, it is necessary to use finer grids to capture the behavior of the solution.
+The time step must then be kept very small to maintain stability.

-The well-known Crank-Nicolson finite difference method \citep{Crank1947} works well in one spatial dimension.
-However, when treating higher dimensions, the complexity of the algorithm results in a more intricate system of matrices, thus reducing the method's efficiency \citep{Duffy2004,Sharma2024,Britz2003}.
-This method can be replaced with alternating direction implicit methods (ADI) \citep{Birkhoff1962}, which still require very small time steps to generate accurate results \citep{Sun2004}.
-These finite difference methods can be replaced with spectral methods, which have proven to produce accurate results in many cases \citep{Fletcher1984,IbarraVillalon2023,Hult2007,Balac2016}.
-They are usually employed to handle periodic boundary conditions using Fourier methods on a uniform grid.
+The Crank-Nicolson finite difference method \citep{Crank1947} works well in one spatial dimension and can reduce these instabilities.
+For higher dimensions, the complexity of this algorith reduces the method's efficiency \citep{Duffy2004,Sharma2024,Britz2003}.
+Alternating direction implicit methods (ADI) \citep{Birkhoff1962} are therefore used, which still require very small time steps \citep{Sun2004}.
+To solve these problems, finite difference methods can be replaced with spectral methods, which have proven to produce accurate results in many cases \citep{Fletcher1984,IbarraVillalon2023,Hult2007,Balac2016}.
+For computational physics problems with periodic boundary conditions, Fourier spectral methods on a uniform grid are frequently utilized.
+In deterministic cases with non-periodic PDEs, polynomial basis functions of orthogonal polynomials are commonly used.
+Either method has been employed in many areas of physics, for example, to solve the quantum stochastic nonlinear Schrödinger equation \citep{drummond1993simulation,drummond1993quantum,corney2006many} and the Gross-Pitaevskii equation (GPE) either using Fourier transforms with periodic boundaries \citep{Javanainen2006} or polynomials with non-periodic boundaries \citep{blakie2008numerical,Wang2011}.